Header Gradient

 On November 8, 2021, Governor Mike DeWine signed into law House Bill 172, which legalizes the discharge of 1.4G fireworks in Ohio on specific days of the year.
-This legislation takes effect on July 1, 2022.
+This legislation took effect on July 1, 2022.

 This legislation,